Visit Idaho National Parks

 As a retired history teacher and lifelong history buff, one of my favorite periods of study was the Space Race of the 1960s.
 I always wondered what it would feel like to walk on the moon.
 Perhaps you can actually know what it feels like if you take a trip to Craters of the Moon National Monument – minus the zero gravity of course.

-Craters of the Moon National Monument is a lava wonderland that’s just waiting for you to explore.
+Craters of the Moon National Monument and Preserve is known for its unique volcanic landscapes.

 Check Out: List of 128 BEST US National Monuments Ranked